Tanato/js-automated-test-guidelines/README.md

 Unit tests are responsible to test units of code in isolation.
 Units of code can be understood as functions, properties and variables.

 Unit tests are tests that should cover the code that you've written.
-It is responsible to assure that unwanted chances in your code exposes possible failures.
+It is responsible to ensure that unwanted chances in your code exposes possible failures.

 Unit tests should not be dependent on external code.
 Unit tests should be responsible for assuring that some lines of code are been executed properly.
 If your code depends on a external function or variable, those has to be mocked or stubbed and their code have to be tested by their own unit tests.